 This tutorial has you launch and connect to an Amazon EC2 Linux instance.
 If you'd prefer to launch and connect to an Amazon EC2 Windows instance, see this tutorial: Getting Started with Amazon EC2 Windows Instances.

-For more information about Amazon EC2, see the Amazon EC2 product page and What is Amazon EC2? (p.
-3) in the Amazon EC2 User Guide.
+For more information about Amazon EC2, see the Amazon EC2 product page.

 To get started with Amazon EC2